kuma35/thinking-forth-translate/chapter4.rst

 .. figure:: fig4-8.png
    :name: fig4-8
-   :alt: A mechanical representation: accessing the data structure.

    A mechanical representation: accessing the data structure.

 An experienced Forth programmer is not likely to imagine arms, hands, or things like that.
 But there must be a strong mental image—the stuff of